 The sensitivity coefficient and the linearity error shall be determined by measuring the output signal of the data channel against a known input signal for various values of this signal.
 The calibration of the data channel shall cover the whole range of the amplitude class.

-For bi-directional channels, both the positive and negative values shall be used.
+For bidirectional channels, both the positive and negative values shall be used.
+If the calibration equipment cannot produce the required input owing to the excessively high values of the quantity to be measured, calibrations shall be carried out within the limits of the calibration standards and these limits shall be recorded in the test report.